 Stavudine is clastogenic in in vitro and in vivo assays but not mutagenic in in vitro assays.
 In 2-year carcinogenicity studies in mice and rats, stavudine was non-carcinogenic in doses producing exposures 39 (mice) and 168 (rats) times human exposure at the recommended therapeutic dose.
-At higher levels of exposure (250 [mice] and 732 [rats] times human exposure at therapeutic doses), benign and malignant liver tumors occurred in mice and rats and urinary bladder tumors occurred in male rats.
+At higher levels of exposure (250 [mice] and 732 [rats] times human exposure at therapeutic doses), benign and malignant liver tumors occurred in mice and rats and urinary bladder tumors occurred in male rats.1

 Stavudine has not been shown to have an effect on reproduction or fertility in rodents.
 No evidence of impaired fertility was seen in rats with exposures (based on Cmax) up to 216 times that observed following a clinical dosage of 1 mg/kg/day.1 A dose-related cytotoxic effect has been observed on preimplantation mouse embryos, with inhibition of blastocyst formation at a concentration of 100 µM and of post-blastocyst development at 10 µM.2

 No evidence of teratogenicity was noted in rats or rabbits with exposures (based on Cmax) up to 399 and 183 times, respectively, that seen at a clinical dosage of 1 mg/kg/day.
 In rat fetuses, the incidence of a common skeletal variation—unossified or incomplete ossification of sternebra—was increased at 399 times human exposure, although no effect was observed at 216 times human exposure.
 A slight post-implantation loss was noted at 216 times human exposure, with no effect noted at approximately 135 times human exposure.
-An increase in early rat neonatal mortality (birth to day 4) occurred at 399 times human exposure, although survival of neonates was unaffected at approximately 135 times the human exposure.
+An increase in early rat neonatal mortality (birth to day 4) occurred at 399 times human exposure, although survival of neonates was unaffected at approximately 135 times the human exposure.1

 Placental and Breast Milk Passage

 Human Studies in Pregnancy

-A Phase I/II safety and pharmacokinetic (PK) study has been conducted of combination stavudine and lamivudine in pregnant HIV-infected women and their infants (PACTG 332).
-Both drugs were well tolerated, with stavudine PKs similar to those in non-pregnant adults.4
+In a Phase I/II safety and pharmacokinetic (PK) study of combination stavudine and lamivudine in pregnant HIV-infected women and their infants (PACTG 332), both drugs were well tolerated, with stavudine PK parameters similar to those in non-pregnant adults.4